Sigmmma/c20/src/content/general/source-data/wrl/readme.md

 The WRL file is usually placed in the same directory of the model that Tool is importing, under `data`, though sometimes it can be output to the mod tools root directory.

 WRL comes in two versions, 1.0 for Halo 1 and 2.0 for Halo 2+.
-Both versions can be imported to Blender using the [Halo Asset Blender Development Toolset](~halo-asset-blender-development-toolset).
+Both versions can be imported to Blender using the [Halo Asset Blender Development Toolset](~halo-asset-blender-development-toolset) or by [3ds Max](~3dsmax) natively.
 WRL files aren't as important in H2+ since Tool allows geometry to be imported with errors and you can see them in Sapien.

 # Compatibility
 Some versions of [3ds Max](~3dsmax) (at least 2010) require the 32-bit version in order to import WRL files.
 [Blender](~) only natively support VRMLs _2.0_, not _1.0_, so the [Halo Asset Blender Development Toolset](~halo-asset-blender-development-toolset) should be used for a consistent experience.

 # Format description
+{% alert %}
+The following is only relevant for tools developers who need to write a WRL parser.
+{% /alert %}

 WRL files are technically [VRML files][vrml].
-The following is only relevant if you plan to write a WRL parser.
+Only a subset of VRML features are used.

 ## Version 1
 Halo 1 Tool creates WRL 1.0 files, identified by their first line `#VRML 1.0 ascii`.
 The files consist of a list of `Separator` nodes, one for each error found by Tool.
 Any program which aims to parse this file format should consider whitespace to be flexible.